Yashodhanpatil123/Offensive-Labs/Linux Privilege Escalation /README.md

 *Im here to share my experience after completing JR pen Lab of THM .
 It was a great lab and i learned quite alot of things from it*

+**To solve this Lab one should know the fundamentals of Linux and Techniques required for Privilege Escalation**

 ------------